+Acknowledgements.
+The authors acknowledge SOLEIL for the provision of synchrotron radiation facilities and thank Kadda Medjoubi for assistance in using the Nanoscopium beamline.
 The authors would like to thank Kadda Medjoubi for support and the scientific discussions during SR-XRF experiments on the Nanoscopium beamline at SOLEIL.
 We acknowledge Nordine Bouden and Johan Villeneuve for the acquisition of sulfur stable isotope ratios by SIMS at the CRPG.
-We would like to thank Frederic Haurine for his assistance during the

-- 565 acquisition of the U-Pb analyzes, performed on the LA-ICP-MS which is part of the PANOPLY platform (GEOPS-LSCE).
+We would like to thank Frederic Haurine for his assistance during the acquisition of the U-Pb analyzes performed on the LA-ICP-MS, which is part of the PANOPLY platform (GEOPS-LSCE).
 Portions of this research were carried out at the SOLEIL synchrotron radiation laboratory, a national user facility operated by CEA and CNRS (Proposal number: 20190188).
 This research was partly funded by TelluS Program CESSUR "Connaissance et Technologie du Sous-Sol pour son Exploitation et Usage Durable" of CNRS/INSU.
-Reinhard Wolff is warmly thanked for the sharing of fluorite sample HK13.
-This manuscript greatly benefited from the detailed reviews of István - 570 Dunkl, Troy Rasbury and associate editor Axel Schmitt.
+Reinhard Wolff is warmly thanked for sharing fluorite sample HK13.
+This paper greatly benefited from the detailed reviews of Istvàn Dunkl, Troy Rasbury, associate editor Axel Schmitt and editor Klaus Mezger.